master7720/anarchy-skid-list/README.md

 # anarchy-skid-list
-I made this as least bias as I can and if I have missed anyone please make a pr, and I will review it.
+I made this as least bias as I can & if I have missed anyone please make a pr, & I will review it.

 # Noobs
 Gerald0mc - Use to be a skid but is now a professional at north korean code.